Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

 \begin{lem}[\cite{dujmovic.morin:dual}] If $G^*$ is an $n$-vertex cubic triconnected planar graph with no faces of size greater than $\Delta$, then there exists a cycle $C$ in $G^*$ that caresses at least $\Omega(c(G^*)/\Delta^4)$ faces of $G^*$. \end{lem}

 \begin{proof}[Proof Sketch] Refer to \cref{surgery_fig}.
-The proof of \cref{dual_caressed} is far too long to include here in any detail, so we give a high level sketch.
-For the sake of simplicity, let $\Delta$ be a fixed constant.
+The proof of \cref{dual_caressed} is far too long to include here in any detail, so we give a high-level sketch.
+In the following informal sketch, we treat $\Delta$ as a fixed constant.
 Let $C$ be a cycle in $G^*$.
-Say that $C$ \defin{touches} a face of $G^*$ if $C$ and $f$ share at least one edge.
+Say that $C$ \defin{touches} a face $f$ of $G^*$ if $C$ and $f$ share at least one edge.
 Since each face of $G^*$ has at most $\Delta$ edges and each edge of $C$ touches two faces of $G^*$ (one inside $C$ and one outside of $C$), the number of faces of $G^*$ that are touched by $C$ is at least $2|C|/\Delta$.
 At least $|C|/\Delta$ of these faces are in the interior of $C$ and at least $|C|/\Delta$ of these are in the exterior of $C$.

-The authors define a subgraph $H$ of $G^*$ that includes all the edges of $C$ and such that any cycle in the dual graph $H^*$ of $H$ contains faces inside and outside of $C$.
+The proof defines a subgraph $H$ of $G^*$ that includes all the edges of $C$ and such that any cycle in the dual graph $H^*$ of $H$ contains faces inside and outside of $C$.
 Removing the edges from $H^*$ that correspond to edges of $C$ produces two trees $T_0$ and $T_1$, where $T_0$ contains faces of $H$ in the interior of $C$ and $T_1$ contains faces of $H$ in the exterior of $C$.
 For each $b\in\{0,1\}$, the tree $T_b$ has two important properties: \begin{compactenum} \item Each leaf of $T_b$ corresponds to a face $f$ of $H$ that contains at least one face of $G^*$ that is caressed by $C$. \item Let $f\in V(T_b)$ be a face of $H$ that has degree $\delta$ in $T_b$ and that contains $\tau$ faces of $G^*$ touched by $C$, $\kappa$ of which are caressed by $C$.
-Then $3\kappa+2\delta \ge \tau$. \end{compactenum} The second of these properties says that any node of $T_b$ that contains many faces touched by $C$ either caresses many of these faces or has high degree in $T_b$.
+Then $3\kappa+2\delta \ge \tau$. \end{compactenum} The second of these properties says that any node of $T_b$ that contains many faces touched by $C$ either caresses many of these faces or has a high degree in $T_b$.
 The number of leaves in $T_b$ is $2+\sum_{x}(\deg_{T_b}(x)-2)$, where the sum is over all non-leaf nodes $x$ of $T_b$.
 Combining this with the first of these properties implies that $C$ caresses $\Omega(|C|)$ faces of $G^*$ or that $T_b$ has $\Omega(|C|)$ nodes but at most $\epsilon |C|$ leaves, for some small $\epsilon >0$.
-In the former case we are done.
+In the former case, we are done.
 In the latter case, we conclude that the vast majority of nodes in $T_b$ have degree two.